Pianomyn/world_history/countries/nepal.md

 - Birthplace of the Buddha
 - Mostly Hindu (~80%)
 - Gurkha soldiers have served in the British army since the colonization of India.
 They are known for wielding Kukri knives and being fierce fighters.
+- National dish is Dal (split lentils in a stew like texture).
+Eaten across the Indian subcontinent.